alphagov/verify-local-startup/README.md

 docker run -it -v $(pwd):/verify-local-startup verify-local-startup /bin/bash
 ```

-Once in the container its possible to run `xmlsectool` from the commandline without having to set anything up or download the tool.
+Once in the container its possible to run `xmlsectool` from the command line without having to set anything up or download the tool.

 ### Generate PKI

 `verify-local-startup` can be used to generate an entire PKI federation.
 Run `./generate/hub-dev-pki.sh` to create the required keys, certificates, federation config data and trust stores in `/data`.

-This can also be done using the startup script using the task `--generate-only` which runs the PKI and environemnt generation process and then exits.
+This can also be done using the startup script using the task `--generate-only` which runs the PKI and environment generation process and then exits.

 ```sh
 ./startup.sh -g